-Learn more about the programs at Disability Rights California including Office of Clients' Rights Advocacy (OCRA) and Client Assistance Program (CAP).
-Find descriptions of the programs, helpful links, related cases/litigation, success stories and more.
+Learn more about the programs at Disability Rights California including OCRA and CAP.
+Find related links, litigation, success stories and more.

 People with disabilities are at a higher risk of abuse, neglect and being victims of crime.
 Estimates show they are at least four to ten times more likely victims than people without disabilities are.
 For more information about our work in this area, keep reading.